 What we like: A robust swag that is built to take anything you can throw at it; cross section poles at the head end allow it to stand freely; large size you plenty of room to move.

 What we don’t: The design puts some pressure on the zips, making them difficult to open and close at times.
 This isn’t a huge issue but was slightly annoying.

 We were impressed with the quality of the Burke and Wills Simpson XL swag

-When we got the opportunity to review the Simpson XL swag from Burke and Wills, our first impressions were very positive.
+When we got our hands on the Simpson XL swag from Burke and Wills, we were pretty darn impressed.
 The thick, waterproof canvas and top-level craftsmanship made us really keen to get off-grid and give it a proper spin.
 So we decided to put it through its paces by heading to the Grampians National Park in western Victoria on a cold rainy day.
 What could possibly go wrong?
 Luckily for us, the Simpson XL held its own.

 Everything about the Simpson XL swag from Burke and Wills tells you it’s a portable shelter built to last.
-Made from 16oz Ripstop Stormguard Canvas (which is both waterproof and rot proof), it only takes a cursory look to see that this canvas is extremely heavy-duty and is not going to let you down in a hurry.
+Made from 16oz Ripstop Stormguard Canvas (which is both waterproof and rot proof), it only takes a quick look to see that this canvas is extremely heavy-duty and is not going to let you down in a hurry.